 - Mechanically ventilated, sprinklered, and have ceramic or concrete floors.

-- Identified with posted signs indicating that oxygen transferring is occurring and that smoking and open flames are not permitted in the immediate area.
+- Identified with posted signs indicating that oxygen transfer is occurring and that smoking and open flames are not permitted in the immediate area.

-- Two master alarm panels must be remotely located from each other, with one panel wired directly to sensors.
+- Two master alarm panels for the medical gas system must be located remotely from each other, with one panel wired directly to sensors.
 A centralized computer system may now be used as one of the master alarm panels per the 2012 edition of NFPA 99.
+(CMS still enforces the 2012 edition.)

 - The alarm systems must be on emergency power.